Maps are very similar to scale drawings. The main difference is that they are usually used to show places.

 Now try the following activity.
 Remember to check your answers once you have completed the questions.

-Activity 7: Using a map to find distances
+Activity _unit5.4.1 Activity 7: Using a map to find distances

-Let’s stay with the site map.
+Let’s stay with the map of the holiday resort.

 Hint: The entrances to the buildings are marked with crosses on the map.
 You need to measure from these crosses.